benwzj/ReactDemo/README.md

 ### Font Awesome Icons

+Font Awesome Icons looks better than react-icons

+#### Old setup method
 - Firstly, create an account in Font Awesome, and login, then you can create Font Awesome Kit.
 You can choose to create JS embeded code or CSS embeded code.
 Both of them are downloadable.
 - Secondly, install the kit into your project:
-For example, you can copy the JS embeded code and paste it in `<scripe>` tag to the `<head>` of your index.html.
+For example, you can copy the JS embeded code and paste it in `<scripe>` tag to the `<head>` of your `index.html`.
 Something like this:
 ```html
 <script